 John & Victoria had a super interesting Ritz Carlton Philadelphia wedding.
-They wanted to keep things intimate and small but at the same time wanted to have a celebration.
+They wanted to keep things intimate and small but at the same time, they wanted to have a celebration.
 In the end they decided to have a small ceremony at their home church Friday night followed by an epic party at the Ritz Carlton Philadelphia Saturday.
 That doesn’t show in the photos below because if you don’t read this it would be fairly confusing.
-Since most folks don’t read the introductions I decided to make it flow a bit more like one wedding day.

 My favorite photo from John & Victoria’s Ritz Carlton Philadelphia Wedding

 My favorite photo from John & Victoria’s Ritz Carlton Philadelphia wedding was a super tough call.
 We definitely did some epic portraits in the Ritz Carlton Philadelphia and around City Hall Philadelphia.
 But in the end portraits don’t tell a story on their own.
-They are beautiful and epic, but in a different way then the photographs of candid and genuine moments.
+They are beautiful and epic, but in a different way then a photograph of a candid and real moment.
 When you get down to the moments John and Victoria shared on their wedding day, there were so many amazing ones.
 In the end I will selfishly choose one for John and myself.
 It’s ok to give some Groom love every now and then!

 This is where I pride myself in my work.
 I harp to everyone I teach that when you have a great composition you need to stay with it until the moment is completely over.
 Wether the moment lasts 30 seconds or 15 minutes.
 If it is a good composition and good potential moment, don’t leave it!
 The worse thing to do in that scenario is to take a photo and leave thinking you have a great photo.
 You’re probably leaving a better photo on the table.
-A potentially epic photo that your clients had no idea you captured because it is truly genuine and real!
+A potentially epic photo that your clients had no idea you captured!

 In this moment, I had the photo and then John start telling Frank a story.
 I kept the composition and stayed where I was as John continued with the story.
 All of the sudden John became very animated about the story until he randomly started mimicking William Penn exactly.
 At that point I took another photo, a better photo.